Ninja’s double stack air fryer has nearly £100 off in Amazon’s Prime Day sale

 The space-saving vertical design has been a huge hit since it launched

-Amazon’s Prime Big Deal Days is upon us, which means there are hundreds of deals on the retailer’s site across beauty, tech, home appliances and more.
+After weeks of waiting, Amazon’s Prime Big Deal Days has officially landed, which means there are hundreds of deals landing on the retailer’s site across beauty, tech, home appliances and more.
 Among the collection of bargains, we’ve spotted this stand-out deal on Ninja’s double stack XL air fryer, which currently has an impressive 13 per cent off, meaning it now comes in at less than £200.

 Dual-drawer air fryers (we’ve reviewed the best ones here) double the capacity and therefore the convenience of everyone’s favourite time-saving kitchen gadget.
 But they have one obvious drawback: a massive countertop footprint.
 That’s where Ninja’s double stack air fryer comes in handy, as the brand has flipped the concept on its head, saving you precious space.
 The vertical design has been a huge hit since it launched, and right now, the XL model has been reduced to its lowest ever price in Amazon’s Prime Big Deal Days sale.